Pothos Plant Care

 How much light does Pothos need?

-Here’s one of the best things about Pothos - it can live in just about any light level.
-It will grow faster and have more variegation in brighter light, but your Pothos will get along okay in low light too.
 If you notice your Pothos’ leaves turning more green, this indicates that it’s seeking out more light to photosynthesize energy from the green areas on its leaves.
 We recommend bright, indirect light - no direct sunshine.

 How much water does Pothos need?

-Pothos prefers to stay moderately moist, so we recommend watering about once a week when the top inch of soil is dry.
+Pothos prefer to stay moderately moist, so we recommend watering about once a week when the top inch of soil is dry.
 If you notice your Pothos’ leaves drooping slightly, it needs watered.
 It will perk right back up once it’s had a drink.

 Pothos plants also enjoy humidity, but it should come as no surprise that they’ll also tolerate less humid environments too!
 If you want your Pothos to have a more naturally humid environment without needing to run a humidifier, you can keep it in the bathroom where it will enjoy the steam from your shower.
 You can also keep multiple houseplants together to boost the ambient humidity around the plants.